srinandan/invoke-apigee/README.md

 ## Steps

-1. Modify the [cloudbuild](./cloudbuild.yaml#L74) file to set the appropriate Service Account nanme.
-Replace the following strings
+1. Modify the [cloudbuild](./cloudbuild.yaml#L74) file to set the appropriate Service Account name.
+Replace the following variable

 ```yaml
 #the name of the service account  to use when setting up the connector